Move over, Bored Apes: This $7 billion art platform is going all in on NFTs

 Sarah Wendell Sherrill is ticking off major art sales, including one that took place less than 24 hours before our phone chat.
 Flora Yukhnovich, an emerging abstract artist out of London, just sold her 2020 painting, I’ll Have What She’s Having, for $3 million at auction at Sotheby’s, 40 times more than its estimated sale.

 The news has the art world chattering.
 And it has Sherrill—who started her career at Christie’s before cofounding the artists’ equity-management platform Lobus—shaking her head.
-The Yukhnovich sale, she explains, took place in a secondary market, meaning that Yukhnovich will see nothing of that $3 million.
+The Yukhnovich sale, she explains, took place in a secondary market, meaning that Yukhnovich will see very little of that $3 million.
+(As a U.K. artist she receives a .25 percent royalty rate; contracts are different in some European countries.)
 As the art world currently exists—and always has—artists and galleries split a sale fee 50-50.
 But that’s just for the initial sale of the work.
-When the piece is resold at auction, or through private art dealers or collectors, the artist receives nothing.
+When the piece is resold at auction, or through private art dealers or collectors, the artist generally receives nothing.

 In some cases, this means that an artist, or an artist’s estate, is missing out on millions of dollars.
 Consider the Basquiat piece that fetched $93 million at a Christie’s sale earlier this year.
 The painting originally sold for $4,000 back in 1984 (which translates to a little more than $10,000 today).